 Trying not to focus too much on the latter of the two observations, he shifts his focus to her bloodshot eyes and smeared makeup.

-"Scully … what are you—What's wrong?
-Are you OK," he asks, struggling to find words.
+“Scully … What are you—What’s wrong?
+Are you okay?” he asks, struggling to find words.

 The surprise of her sudden appearance in combination with the shock of seeing her dressed for a night out has nearly rendered him speechless, making the interaction all that much more awkward.

-She makes a noise that he quickly identifies as being one of annoyance as she takes a step back and ties her coat more tightly around her body in an attempt to cover up and downplay the revealing dress she is wearing, but it's too late.
-While he may have refrained from staring, he certainly noticed.
+She makes a noise that he quickly identifies as being one of annoyance as she takes a step back and ties her coat more tightly around her body in an attempt to downplay the revealing dress she is wearing beneath it, but it’s too late.
+While he may have refrained from staring with his mouth gaping open, he certainly noticed.

-"I'm fine," she says, but her tone, body language, and reluctance to meet his eyes suggest that she is anything but.
+“I’m fine,” she says, but her tone, body language, and inability to meet his eyes suggest otherwise.

-"You don't look fine," he says cautiously, unsure of how wise it will be to draw attention to fact that her makeup is smeared.
-"Where is your car?"
+“You don’t look fine,” he says cautiously, unsure of how wise it is to draw attention to fact that her makeup is smeared.
+“Where is your car?”